 How is it helpful?

 Use this data to improve email response times by identifying threads where customers are waiting too long between replies, even after the initial message.
-A fast first reply is important, but sustaining that responsiveness throughout the conversation is what builds trust.
+A fast first contact reply is important, but sustaining that responsiveness throughout the conversation is what builds trust.

 2. Response distribution by time of day